 I have been using Bitpanda for more than two years now.
-Bitpanda has been very reliable in the past, support was always super quick, and their platform is quite easy-to-use and neatly designed.1 year ago
+Bitpanda has been very reliable in the past, support was always super quick, and their platform is quite easy-to-use and neatly designed.3 years ago

 Coinbase is a good place to buy cryptocurrencies if you are new to crypto or just want to buy and hold crypto for the long-term.
 It has a beautiful and user-friendly UI and has a decent selection of payment methods.

 If you want to trade more actively you can use your Coinbase account to trade on their exchange GDAX which has lower fees and more advanced features.

 Bitstamp has been my major go-to-marketplace in the past and has so far been very reliable for me.
-However, they only support a very limited number of cryptos and overall the platform feels a little bit dated nowadays (also if you compare the web platform to Bitstamp's own app)...1 year ago
+However, they only support a very limited number of cryptos and overall the platform feels a little bit dated nowadays (also if you compare the web platform to Bitstamp's own app)...3 years ago

 BitRush is hands-down the easiest way to buy cryptocurrencies.
 All you need is a Bitcoin/Ethereum wallet and a credit card.
 No need to sign-up for an account and no need to verify your identity (for purchases of up to €2.500).
 This means that you can buy cryptocurrencies in no time.